brinkmanlab/IslandCompare/ui/static/home.md

 # News

 06/05/2019 – A beta version of IslandCompare (version 0.9) is now available for user submissions!
-Please check back here for future software updates.
+Disclaimer: This site is under active development - please consider this a test site.
+Check back here for future software updates or see [contact information](#/contact) to be added to the mailing list.